MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 If you posted beginning balances for this vendor, balances might be displayed for some periods.

+> [!NOTE]
-*Changing the 1099 amount in this window does not affect the 1099 statement amount.
-To change the amounts that are printed on 1099 statements, choose the expansion button for the 1099 Amount field in the Vendor Period Summary windows to open the 1099 Details window.*
+> Changing the 1099 amount in this window does not affect the 1099 statement amount.
+To change the amounts that are printed on 1099 statements, choose the expansion button for the 1099 Amount field in the Vendor Period Summary windows to open the 1099 Details window.

 1. Choose Save.

-### Entering vendor yearly summary history
+#### Entering vendor yearly summary history

 Use the Vendor Yearly Summary window to enter summarized history information.
 Amounts might appear if you posted beginning balances for the